Avatar: The Way of Water: Cast

-Additionally, Alicia Vela-Bailey appears, uncredited, as Zdinarsk, a recombinant and member of the 1st Recom Squadron.
-Vela-Bailey previously portrayed Ikeyni, Saeyla, and a blonde woman in a bar in the original Avatar.
+Additionally, Alicia Vela-Bailey appears uncredited as Zdinarsk, a Recombinant and member of the 1st Recom Squadron.
+Vela-Bailey previously portrayed Ikeyni, Saeyla, and a blonde woman in a bar in the first film.
 She is also featured as a stunt performer in both films.
 CJ Jones appears, also uncredited, as a Metkayina interpreter of the Na'vi sign language he created.
+Keston John plays Tarsem, a member of the Omatikaya clan who succeeds Jake when he and his family flee to the Metkayina territories.

 Themes and analysis

-Family is the central concept featured in Avatar: The Way of Water, with Kate Winslet and James Cameron, whom Sigourney Weaver based on his, respectively asserting that the main theme is the maintainance of their relationship and willingness to take risks; this compared it to the films of The Godfather franchise (1972–1990).
-RogerEbert.com critic Brian Tallerico notes that some of the themes in the film echo themes from earlier films directed by Cameron, including Titanic, Aliens (1986), The Abyss (1989), The Terminator (1984) and Terminator 2: Judgment Day (1991).
+Family is the central concept featured in Avatar: The Way of Water.
+RogerEbert.com critic Brian Tallerico notes that some of the themes in the film echo themes from earlier films directed by Cameron, including Titanic (1997), Aliens (1986), The Abyss (1989), The Terminator (1984) and Terminator 2: Judgment Day (1991).
 For example, the film asks whether you should run and hide from a powerful enemy or fight their evil, similar to the Terminator films.
 The film also invokes themes of environmentalism and settler colonialism.
-Comparing the themes of the sequels to the original, Cameron stated that "It will be a natural extension of all the themes, and the characters, and the spiritual undercurrents.
+Comparing the themes of the sequels to the original, Cameron said "It will be a natural extension of all the themes, and the characters, and the spiritual undercurrents.
 Basically, if you loved the first movie, you're gonna love these movies, and if you hated it, you're probably gonna hate these.
 If you loved it at the time, and you said later you hated it, you're probably gonna love these".